-Last Thursday Impress Labs hosted a salon-style discussion to examine the current state of content marketing.
+Last Thursday Kiterocket hosted a salon-style discussion to examine the current state of content marketing.
 Often regarded as little more than another marketing buzz word, Content Marketing went under the microscope in an attempt to pinpoint what makes this practice successful, and how companies can use it to their advantage while maintaining a healthy ROI.

 The discussion was moderated by longtime Silicon Valley journalist, Tom Foremski, and driven by a panel of marketing professionals and content creators: Steve Farnsworth, Erin Robbins O’Brien, and Jason Miller.